Below are some reviews Michael Chikuzen Gould has received over the years.

 Bexley High School

-Read on for testimonials from some of his students.
+Read on for reviews from some of his students.